Parks & Recreation

 Valley City Park

 The Valley City park located at 400 West Vass street has many grassy areas with established shade trees nearby.
-This park also contains the City swimming pool, playground equipment, horseshoe pits, tennis courts, basketball courts, two pavilions, a beautiful baseball complex, a batting cage, a t-ball field and a softball field.
+This park also contains the City swimming pool, playground equipment, horseshoe pits, tennis courts, basketball courts, three pavilions, a beautiful baseball complex, a batting cage, a dog park and a softball field.
 This park is a great place to hold family reunions, picnics, or community gatherings.
 There's plenty of room for everyone to enjoy the great outdoors.

 Rogert park is another of the City's parks.
 Rogert park offers a paved walking path, many established trees, a small pavillion with a grill for picnics and a gazebo.
 Rogert park is located at 604 South Lakewood Street on the southwest side of Valley directly behind the Valhaven facility.
 Rogert is considered to be the more tranquil of the City parks.